Tianjin: Port of Tianjin

+The world's largest clean-energy car carrier in active service makes its first call at The Port of Tianjin.

 The Port of Tianjin is China's largest artificial deep water harbor; its throughput capacity is the fifth largest in the world.
 Located in the Binhai Economic Zone, a national new economic zone of China, Tianjin Harbor is a port for international cruises visiting the wider area, including Beijing.

 Trams

 The TEDA Modern Guided Rail Tram is one of the two rubber tire tram systems in Asia.

 Tianjin's harbor area of Binhai/TEDA has a modern, high-speed rubber-tired tram system; it is the first of its kind in China and Asia.
 Constructed in 2006, the system marked a return of the tram to Tianjin, which once had a standard steel-wheeled tramway network.
 The original Tianjin tram network was constructed by a Belgian company in 1904 and opened in 1906.
 It was the first citywide tramway system in China.
 It closed in 1972.